 Saws, Axes, Hatchets, Big knives or Tomahawks.

-Saw: these are great for butchering game.
+Saw: these are great for butchering game - ribs, sternum, pelvis, other bones.
 Battoning a knife will work, and axes make a mess of things.
 You greatly benifit from having these for moose, but butchering trees may be different.
 The reality is that I havent used these in the bush for butchering dead standing for a fire, cover or sleep platforms.
 My immediae assesment however is that they seem like more work than the alternative.
-The nice thing about saws is that they are extremly light as compared to alteratives; they may also fall apart though due to poor construction; but this is true of both axes and knives too.
+The nice thing about saws is that they are extremly light as compared to alteratives and so easy to keep sharp; they may fall apart due to poor construction; but this is true of both axes and knives too.
 The blade can also snap.
+Some guys really stand by folding saws, and i can see their use with a robust buld.

 Felling Axes: heavy.
 You need a horse, or atv to use these reguarly in the bush.